Rumpunzel/rpg-thingy/playing-the-game/assets/index.md

 {: .note-title }
 > Why use Gear?
 >
-> You can play Forge Gauntlet without gear entirely, as assets are an already useful abstractions.
+> You can play {{ site.title }} without gear entirely, as assets are an already useful abstractions.
 If you use gear, you should use them for the purpose for which I designed them:
 > - To add meaningful choices to gauntlets
 > - Because I think they're neat
 >